payroll and ird changes from 1 april 2026: what you need to know

 ACC Earners’ Levy Increase

 The ACC Earners’ Levy will increase from 1.67% to 1.75%.
-This levy is deducted automatically from your pay, and most people will notice a small increase in deductions as a result.
+This levy is deducted automatically from pay, and most people will notice a small decrease in take home pay as a result.

-Overall, your take‑home pay may be slightly lower due to the KiwiSaver and ACC changes.
-However, your long‑term KiwiSaver savings will increase, supporting your future financial wellbeing.
+Overall, their take‑home pay will be slightly lower due to the KiwiSaver and ACC changes.

 Scroll to Top